praveenraghuvanshi/tech-sessions/23112019-Hand-on-ML.Net-Microsoft/src/Classification(Binary)/README.md

 - Now, open any REST client, I have used Postman

-- Make a POST with sentiment text in body as shown below
+- Make a POST call with sentiment text in body as shown below

   ```
   POST https://localhost:5001/api/predict